LeDragoX/Win-Debloat-Tools/CONTRIBUTING.md

 These aren't extremely strict rules, just the necessary to keep being productive and not staring at rules the entire time.

-You can use this guide to help with coding on PowerShell (better than i do), link: <https://github.com/PoshCode/PowerShellPracticeAndStyle>
+You can use [this guide](https://github.com/PoshCode/PowerShellPracticeAndStyle) to help with coding on PowerShell (better than i do).

 ### VS Code settings (Json)